organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 {% endhighlight%}

-Now head over to `locahost:3000`, create a new bill, enter the name, dollar, and cent values, and you should see everything working fine.
+Now head over to `locahost:3000`, create a new bill, enter the name, dollar, and cent values, and everything should be displaying gloriously.
 Awesome huh.

 ### MongoDB Shell
 Similar to how rails have the _rails console_, it is not surprising that mongoDB has something similar.
 To utilize the mongoDB "shell", let's first take a look this line `database: billtrail_development` in our **_config/mongoid.yml_**.
-This line tells you how to access the MongoDB shell, which we will now call by entering
+This line tells you how to access the MongoDB shell, which we will now call by in the console.

 `mongo billtrail_development`